 A documentary by

 The film is a little rough round the edges, some stock footage is not in proper sequence, but the interviewees are excellent, especially Günter Grass, who deftly explains the political situation of European writers in the inter-war era.
-It also has clips from Halldór’s humiliating televised renunciation of Stalinism in the 50's.
+It also has clips from Halldór’s humiliating televised renunciation of Stalinism in 1957.

 I don’t know where one might be able to see this, although I’ve read that it is for sale in Iceland.
 I haven’t been able to find any references to it in English.
 It is an excellent overview of the man and his effect on Icelandic culture.
 Thanks again to Chay Lemoine, who sent me this fascinating video.